top of page

 In any moment of vulnerability, if you are not careful in protecting your dreams, someone else will show up and make you build their dreams for them.

-Regardless, no matter what you put into the pot, there are always some standard rules to live by:
+Some bring sweat, some bring relationships, some open doors, others bring influence.
+Regardless of no matter what you put into the pot, there are always some cardinal rules to abide by:

-Integrity and transparency above and before economics, always.
+1. Integrity and transparency above and before economics, always.

-If you find yourself doing the things that you don't like to do, refer to point number 2
+5. If you find yourself doing the things that you don't like to do, refer to point number 2

 On hindsight, I should have been panicking given the unnerving amount of cash in my bank account and thinking about what lies next.
 But even in those dark moments, I had found a quaint inner peace, taking responsibility of all the good and bad decisions that were made.